eit-gruppe2/language-learning-vr/README.md

 This project is built using unity.
 It was developed using Unity 2022.3.f1 (LTS).

 ### Functionality code
-Code for functionality can be found under "PATH"
+Code related to AI functionality can be found under "eit-vr/Assets/Samples/OpenAI Unity/0.2.0/Whisper/Whisper.cs"